Herbert-sv/SignalR_ChatExample/README.md

 # SignalR_ChatExample
-using netcore3.1 Csharp mvc javascript
+A communication in real time using signalr